Definition & Facts for Binge Eating Disorder

 Who is more likely to develop binge eating disorder?

-Binge eating disorder can occur in people of average body weight but is more common in people with obesity, particularly severe obesity.
+Binge eating disorder can occur in people of average body weight, but it is more common in people who have obesity, particularly severe obesity.
 However, it is important to note that most people with obesity do not have binge eating disorder.

-Painful childhood experiences—such as family problems and critical comments about your shape, weight, or eating—also are associated with developing binge eating disorder.
-Binge eating disorder also runs in families, and there may be a genetic component as well.
+For some people, painful childhood experiences—such as family problems and critical comments about your shape, weight, or eating habits—are linked to developing binge eating disorder.
+Binge eating disorder runs in families, and researchers have identified a genetic component as well.

 What other health problems can you have with binge eating disorder?

 Binge eating disorder may lead to weight gain and health problems related to obesity.
-Overweight and obesity are associated with many health problems, including type 2 diabetes, heart disease, and certain types of cancer.
-People with binge eating disorder may also have mental health problems such as depression or anxiety.
-Some people with binge eating disorder also have problems with their digestive system, or joint and muscle pain.
+Overweight and obesity are linked to many health problems, including type 2 diabetes, heart disease, and certain types of cancer.
+People with binge eating disorder may also have mental health problems such as depression, anxiety, or suicidal thoughts.
+Some people with binge eating disorder also have sleep disorders, problems with their digestive system, or joint and muscle pain.
+More than half of people with binge eating disorder report it caused them problems in social functioning, for example, it interferes with their normal daily activities.1